 Abuse and neglect of residents in nursing homes, skilled care facilities and hospitals can cause a variety of painful and life-threatening injuries.
 Some types of claims we handle include the following: bed sores, falls and fractures, dehydration and malnutrition, elopement (wandering and leaving the facility), prescription errors, misdiagnosis, sepsis (and other infections) and physical abuse or restraint.

-The attorneys at the Sticklen & Dreyer Law Firm have investigated, reviewed, and tried abuse and neglect cases against nursing homes, long-term care facilities, and hospitals.
+The attorneys at the Sticklen Dreyer Tinney Law Firm have investigated, reviewed, and tried abuse and neglect cases against nursing homes, long-term care facilities, and hospitals.
 We stand up for people who have been victims of abuse or neglect, who many times cannot speak up for themselves.
-If you suspect that a nursing home, long-term care facility, or hospital mistreated your loved one, please contact our personal injury attorneys in Columbia MO and personal injury attorneys in Joplin MO today at sticklenanddreyer.com.
+If you suspect that a nursing home, long-term care facility, or hospital mistreated your loved one, please contact our personal injury attorneys in Columbia MO and personal injury attorneys in Joplin MO today at stickleninjurylaw.com.